-State laws permit adults age 18 and older to sell alcohol in stores for consumption off the premises.
+State laws permit adults age 18 and older to sell alcohol in stores for use elsewhere.

 Licensed businesses may sell alcohol between 6 a.m. and to 2 a.m.
-Local jurisdictions may reduce those hours of sale.
+But local option laws may reduce those hours of sale.

 It’s illegal to sell alcohol to anyone, including adults, under 21.
 It’s also a violation of Washington alcohol laws to serve an intoxicated person.

 Alcohol containers, once opened, must remain on the premises.
 However, it is legal to remove a partially empty bottle of wine.
-This is to discourage over-consumption.
+This is to discourage over-drinking.
 Another exception.
-Hotel/motel guests may reseal and remove alcohol containers to consume in their rooms.
+Hotel/motel guests may reseal and remove alcohol containers to drink in their rooms.

 It’s illegal for anyone under 21 to buy, or attempt to buy, alcohol.
-The penalty is imprisonment up to 90 days and a fine of $250 to $1,000.
-The judge may also require at least 25 hours of community service.
+The penalty is jail up to 90 days.
+The fine is at least $250.
+Yet it could be as high as $1,000.
+In addition, the judge may require at least 25 hours of community service.

 It’s also illegal to either possess another person’s ID or to loan one to another person.
-Each offense is punishable with up to 90 days in jail and a $250-$1,000 fine.
+Each offense is punishable with up to 90 days in jail.
+The fine is at least $250.
+But it could be as high as $1,000 .
 And there’s the possibility of at least 25 hours of community service.

 Forging, altering, or making false ID for other people is very serious.
 Its punishment is a fine of at least $2,500 and jail for up to one year.

-It’s illegal to open or drink alcohol Alcohol in a public place.
+It’s also illegal to open or drink alcohol in a public place.
 The penalty for doing so is a fine of up to $1,000.